 Internship and Career Services Support

 Today’s career paths are full of twists and turns.
 Graduates need the skills to last a lifetime of job searches and career shifts.
-Susquehanna approaches successful outcomes from a liberal arts perspective, empowering students to shape their own future.
+Susquehanna approaches successful outcomes from a liberal arts perspective, empowering students to shape their own futures.

-Career development is a campuswide effort.
+Career development is a campus-wide effort.
 Many professors personally help students find internships, apply to graduate schools, or just understand their options.
 Intentional career planning starts from the moment students arrive on campus.

 Admissions Fall 2015

 668 Total Freshmen Enrollment

 Standardized test scores